 Plus, Coming Soon landing pages don’t just have to be for entire websites.

 Just be careful making any promises on your Coming Soon page.
-As PointVisible suggests, you don’t want to be too vague in what you share with visitors, but you also don’t want to overpromise.
+You don’t want to be too vague in what you share with visitors, but you also don’t want to overpromise.

 Establish a Presence in Search

 It’s never too soon to get a website to rank in search — so long as it provides value to those who encounter it.
 If you take time to build an informative and engaging Coming Soon page for a website, you can optimize it for search and send it out to Google for indexing.

 When it comes to building awareness, you don’t want your client to be the sole one responsible for sharing a link to the Coming Soon landing page with interested parties.
 Put the search engines to work and start getting it on people’s radar now with an indexable page.

 Building interest is just the first step in making the most out of your Coming Soon page.
 Why not take it one step further and give visitors a form to fill out.